KLCA

 KLCA (96.5 FM) is a commercial radio station licensed to Tahoe City, California, broadcasting to the Reno, Nevada, and Lake Tahoe areas.
-KLCA airs a Top 40 (CHR) music format branded as "Alice 96-5".
-The station, part of Tom Quinn's Reno Media Group, operates with a transmitter atop Slide Mountain overlooking Reno, Carson City and Lake Tahoe, and its studios are located on Matley Lane in East Reno.
+KLCA airs a contemporary hit radio format branded "Alice 96-5".
+The station, part of Tom Quinn's Reno Media Group, broadcasts from a transmitter atop Slide Mountain overlooking Reno, Carson City, and Lake Tahoe.
+Its studios are located on Matley Lane in East Reno.

-KLCA was also the fictional Los Angeles radio station featured at the beginning of the Robert Downey Jr. film, Air America.

 KLCA is licensed by the U.S. Federal Communications Commission (FCC) to broadcast in the HD (hybrid) format.